waterhd/siebel-on-docker/README.md

 To check if the web server is accessible, click the link above and it will should show you an index of the install files.

+After having downloaded the files, make sure the checksums match the ones mentioned on the download site.

 #### Java Server JRE

 The version of the Java JRE that comes with the Siebel installation does not provide proper support for Docker container CPU and memory limits.
 Therefore, some of the images in this project depend on an updated Java JRE image.